 - The patient was initially diagnosed with typhoid and put on treatment on the same day (14 Dec 2023). - Upon completion of treatment for typhoid, his mother reported that he had not improved.
 On 21 December 2023, upon assessment at a health facility, he had vomiting of blood and jaundice.
 Suspecting viral haemorrhagic Fever, he was isolated at the health facility, and a sample was taken for further investigation.
-It tested positive for Yellow Fever on 24 December 2023 at the National Public Health laboratory. - Yambio County, where the first Yellow Fever was reported, is 445 km from Juba. - In addition to Yambio, suspected cases of Yellow Fever have been reported in two counties of Western Equatoria state near Yambio County: Nzara County and Tambura County.
+It tested positive for Yellow Fever on 24 December 2023 at the National Public Health laboratory. - Yambio County, where the first Yellow Fever was reported, is 445 km from Juba.

-Map 1.Location of Yellow fever outbreak in South Sudan
+Map 1.
+Location of Yellow fever outbreak in South Sudan